What to know about FDA approval of COVID-19 boosters for children 12 and older

 On top of authorizing the Pfizer COVID-19 booster for children aged 12 to 15, the FDA also expanded eligibility for anyone taking the Pfizer booster to all people, including adults, who completed their primary vaccine series more than five months ago.

-The Pfizer primary series and booster are the only authorized COVID-19 vaccines for children aged 12 to 17, according to the Centers for Disease Control and Prevention (CDC).
+The Pfizer primary series and booster are the only authorized COVID-19 vaccines for children aged 12 to 17, according to the CDC.

 THE QUESTION

-Can a teenager get their flu shot at the time as their COVID-19 booster shot?
+Can a teenager get their flu shot at the same time as their COVID-19 booster shot?

 THE SOURCES